Mediation

 Conflict Resolution, No Gavel Required.

-We specialize in unpacking conversation stalemates.
+We specialize in unpacking landlord -tenant conversation stalemates.

 Call one of our offices (Longview at 360-232-8622 or Centralia at 360-623-8061) and one of our staff will conduct a brief intake over the phone and open a case for the parents.
-Only one parent needs to call.
+Only one party needs to call.
 We will inform them of the next steps in the process and answer any specific questions they have.
 Our office will then attempt to contact the second party.

 YES.
 We provide every client with a 1-page application for a reduction in fees, which follows the current Federal Poverty Level guidelines.
 By Washington State Law, mediation services must be offered at a reduced rate, based on ability to pay, including waiving the cost entirely if the client has no income.
 We will never turn someone away based on financial need.